raycast/extensions/extensions/surfed/README.md

 ## Configuration

-If Surfed is protected by a password, you have to enter the Surfed API-Key (found in  <code>Surfed.app > Settings > API-Key </code>) in the Raycast preferences to get search results.
+If Surfed is protected by a password (<code>Use Password</code> enabled in settings), you have to enter the Surfed API-Key (found in  <code>Surfed.app > Settings > API-Key </code>) in the Raycast preferences to get search results.
+Otherwise, if Surfed is not protected by a password (<code>Use Password</code> disabled in settings), leave the API-Key setting empty.

 ![Image](metadata/preferences.png)